berryempire/berryempire.github.io/_posts/2022-3-4-trade-with-pangeria.md

 # Successful trade with Democratic Pangerian Socialist Republic
 `March 4th, 2022`

-Berry Empire and Pangeria today finished their first trade.
+Berry Empire and Pangeria successfully accomplished their first trade today.
 Both parties exchanged not only their micronational currencies, but also stamps.

 <img src="/images/pang1.jpg"/>